deployphp/deployer/docs/how-to-deploy-laravel.md

 ```

 This command will create a `deploy.php` file for *deploying Laravel*.
 This file is called a *recipe* and based on built-in recipe *laravel.php*.
-It's contains some host configuration and example task.
+It contains some host configuration and example task.

 First, we need to configure `repository` config of our application: